snowplow/snowplowanalytics.com/_posts/2018-08-21-iglu-r10-released/index.md

 <h3 id="upgrade-igluctl">4.2 igluctl</h3>

-The latest igluctl, version 0.5.0, can be downloaded from [here from Bintray][igluctl-download].
+The latest igluctl, version 0.5.0, can be downloaded [from Bintray here][igluctl-download].

-The new version doesn't deprecate any behaviors from the previous version, 0.4.1.
+This new version doesn't deprecate any behaviors from the previous version, 0.4.1.

 <h2 id="help">5.
 Getting help</h2>